iroy2000/react-reflux-boilerplate-with-webpack/README.md

 # react-reflux-boilerplate-with-webpack

-React-Reflux-Boilerplate-with-Webpack is a work flow framework that make life easy for developers by providing a development and production ready build process framework out of the box.
+React-Reflux-Boilerplate-with-Webpack is a work flow framework that make life easier for developers by providing a development and production ready build process framework out of the box.

     - When you develop, it will immediately shows up in browser without refreshing